fmueller/play20-spring-integration/README.md

     }
 }
 ```
 It demonstrate two points: component scanning for `controllers` and `services` package and the usage of explicit bean definition by `@Bean` annotation.
-All controllers and services are being automatically discovered if they are annotated as a component and autowired.
+All controllers and services are being automatically discovered and autowired if they are annotated as a component.

 ### Add some services

-For this example we have two really important services.
+For this example we have two _really important_ services.
 The first one is a POJO with the most famous functionality in the developer world: hello world. :-)

 ```java
 package services;